 WE CALL IT MUSH, my friend Marco and I do, but not in any disparaging way.
-When the night’s headed into the 20s and you’ve been out in the 40s raking all day, what you want is just that: stick-to-your-ribs warmth; comfort served in a big bowl, using a big spoon.
+When the night’s headed into the 20s and you’ve been out in the 40s raking all day (or it’s closer to zero and you’ve been shoveling snow), what you want is just that: stick-to-your-ribs warmth; comfort served in a big bowl, using a big spoon.
 More molten than soupy, farinata is pure peasant food–nothing more than cornmeal, water, and some kale or cabbage, brought to life with garlic, olive oil and Parmesan cheese.

 USE KALE, cabbage or another green if you prefer, to make this Italian-style porridge that’s quick, filling and perfect for those of us who consider such things as soupy polenta to be comfort food—and also love garlic.
 (Count me in on both scores.)
 This recipe was inspired by something a friend scribbled down from the old public-television show “Cucina Amore.”